VinayaSathyanarayana/atam_evaluation/README.md

 # Introduction

 The Architecture Tradeoff Analysis Method (ATAM) is a method for evaluating software architectures relative to quality attribute goals.
 Method evaluations expose architectural risks that potentially inhibit the achievement of an organization’s business goals.

 ## Usage

-1. Use `Architecture_Evaluation_Form_Template_V0.xlsm` as a template with Microsoft Office to create new ATAM evaluation work sheet.
+1. Use `Architecture_Evaluation_Form_Template_V0.xltm` as a template with Microsoft Office to create new ATAM evaluation work sheet.
 2. Use a copy of [Google Sheet](https://drive.google.com/file/d/1csupqoVZB6Gs2Uv4THGreZeTOnarG4KO/view?usp=sharing) to create new ATAM evaluation work sheet.
-3. Use `Architecture_Evaluation_Form_Template_V0.ods` open sheet document to create new ATAM evaluation work sheet.
+3. Use `Architecture_Evaluation_Form_Template_V0.ods` Open Office document to create new ATAM evaluation work sheet.

-## Caution
+### Adding New Detail Row on Google Sheets / Open Office

-The work sheet uses Spread Sheet `Defined Ranges` to aggregate the *detail points* of each `Quality Attribute`.
-When new detail points are added pay extra caution to add new rows before the last row of detail point row of each `Quality Attribute` to avoid resetting the `Defined Ranges`.
+The work sheet uses `Named Ranges` / `Defined Ranges` to aggregate the *detail points* of each `Quality Attribute`.
+When new detail points are added pay extra caution to add new rows before the last row of detail point row of each `Quality Attribute` to avoid need of extending the `Named Ranges` / `Defined Ranges`.
+Copy the formula for `Qualifier` and `Full Qualifier` from adjacent row.

 ## Process

 All of the above options are developed based on [ATAM](https://resources.sei.cmu.edu/library/asset-view.cfm?assetid=513908).

 This document can be used within the process defined by ATAM.
 ATAM process participants can complete this document while completing ATAM process mentioned in [ATAM](https://resources.sei.cmu.edu/library/asset-view.cfm?assetid=513908).